Vocabulary word Confer - Practice with online flashcards, spelling bees and vocabulary quizzes

 The verb 'confer' has its origins in the Latin word 'conferre,' which is a combination of 'con,' meaning 'together,' and 'ferre,' meaning 'to bring' or 'to carry.'
 In its original Latin form, 'conferre' conveyed the idea of bringing things together or gathering for a purpose.
 Over time, it evolved to signify the act of gathering or coming together for discussion, consultation, or deliberation.
 This etymology highlights the collaborative nature of conferencing, where individuals bring their thoughts and perspectives together to reach a collective decision or judgment on a particular matter.
 'Confer' thus reflects the historical practice of bringing minds together for the exchange of ideas and opinions, emphasizing the cooperative aspect of reaching decisions through discussion and consultation.

-Find the meaning of confer:
+Find the correct meaning of the verb confer:

 Try Again!